 For this to commit, you would need to create view A first, view C second and view B last.
 The problem is that SCT creates object groups in alphabetical order.
 Rather than using the generate a SQL file approach and updating the order of the items, you can use SCT to run the apply command against the View node 2 times.
 On the first run, SCT creates view A and C. On the second run, SCT creates view B.

-Also, you should remember that applying a database object means that all objects, that are included in it, are also applied to the target database.
+Remember that applying a database object means that SCT will apply all objects included in it to the target database.

 Stay tuned to our blog on more tips and insights around migrating databases and applications to AWS.